Skip to main content

 Northern Pacific Railway #889 Barney and Smith Car Co 1881 Chair Car.
 Possibly used on first NP transcontinental train.
 Purchased 1960 from NP.

-Northern Pacific Railway Parlor Car 1799
+Northern Pacific Railway Parlor Car 1049

-Parlor car 1799 was built by Pullman in 1901 for the Northern Pacific Railway.
+Parlor car 1049 (later 1799) was built by Pullman in 1901 for the Northern Pacific Railway.
 It served that railway for almost 40 years - including service from Seattle's King Street Station - until it was retired and subsequently purchased by a railroad executive and moved to Whidbey Island for use as a seaside cottage in 1941.
 In 2018 it was donated to the Northwest Railway Museum and moved from Whidbey Island.

 Puget Sound Electric Railway Interurban 523